JuliaGraphics/Luxor.jl/docs/src/styling.md

 addstop(goldblend, 0.25,  "gold1")
 addstop(goldblend, 0.5,   "gold3")
 addstop(goldblend, 0.75,  "darkgoldenrod4")
-addstop(goldblend, 0.75,  "gold2")
+addstop(goldblend, 1.0,   "gold2")
 setblend(goldblend)
 box(O, 400, 200, :fill)
 finish() # hide
 ```

 ![blends from scratch](figures/color-blends-scratch.png)

 When you define blends, the location of the axes (eg the current workspace as defined by `translate()`, etc.), is important.
-In the first example, the blend is selected before the axes are moved with `translate(pos)`.
+In the first of the two following examples, the blend is selected before the axes are moved with `translate(pos)`.
+The blend 'samples' the original location of the blend's definition.

 ```@example
 using Luxor # hide